Datavisualiatie-UGent/project-dv25-3/dv25-3/src/example-report.md

 <h1>How does technology impact the social views and aspect of European society?</h1>
 <br>
 <br>
-<h4>In this section, we zoom in on public opinion around key societal issues—comparing results across regional blocs such as the EU27, the Eurozone, the Balkans, and Non-Euro countries.</h4>
+<h4>In this section, we zoom in on public opinion around key societal issues—comparing results across regional blocs such as the <b>EU27</b>, the <b>Eurozone</b>, the <b>Balkans</b>, and <b>Non-Euro countries</b>.</h4>

-<br><h2>Gender Equality</h2>
+<br><h2>How do citizens view gender equality in relation to science, the economy, and fairness?</h2>
 <br>
-<h4>Hier moet nog wat uitleg bijkomen</h4>
+<h4>This slope graph highlights the change in public opinion between 2021 and 2024 across the different European regions.
+It visualizes the percentage of people who agree that gender equality can improve science and technology outcomes, benefit the economy, and contribute to a fairer society.</h4>

 <div class="card">
   <div class="chart-title">What percentage of citizens agrees that gender equality could...</div>